 - 2 lbs.
 Veal Cutlets (about 14 to 16 slices)- thinly sliced

 - 1/4 cup milk

-- 3 cups Italian Semolina plain bread crumbs
+- 2 cups Italian Semolina plain bread crumbs, or plain bread crumbs

 - 1 tsp. garlic powder

-- 1/2 cup of canola oil or vegetable oil, and more if needed
+- 1/2 cup of canola oil or vegetable oil, and extra for frying

-Meantime, in a deep frying pan, heat oil on high heat.
-When oil is HOT, gently add veal cutlets.
+- Meantime, in a deep frying pan, heat oil on high heat.
+When the oil is HOT, lower the heat to medium-low and gently add a few veal cutlets.
 Do not add too many cutlets, this will cool down the oil and making the cooking time longer.

 - Fry cutlets until golden brown on both sides, about 1 minute for each side.
 Because the veal is so thin, they cook very quickly, no need to over fry them.